-The Remuneration Committee recommends to the Board the remuneration package of the Executive Directors.
+The Remuneration Committee recommends to the Board the remuneration package of the Executive Directors and senior management.
 The Executive Directors do not participate in decisions regarding their own remuneration packages.
-The Board as a whole determines the remunerations of Non-Executive Directors with individual directors abstaining from making decisions in respect of their individual remunerations.
-The directors' fees are approved at the AGM by shareholders.
+The Board as a whole determines the remunerations of Non-Executive Directors with individual Directors abstaining from making decisions in respect of their individual remunerations.
+The Directors' fees and meeting allowance are approved at the AGM by shareholders.